Victoria Park, Brisbane: World War II and afterwards

 During the Second World War, a number of fibrolite military buildings were constructed at various points in Victoria Park by the forces of the United States of America.
 Following the outbreak of war in the Pacific in late 1941, Brisbane was transformed into a locale of intense military activity with thousands of American troops stationed there before being shipped off to fight the Japanese forces in the Pacific.
 While most of the accommodation was canvas tents, a number of huts of fibrolite on timber stumps were constructed south of Herston Road and Gregory Terrace.
 After the war until 1947 many of these huts were used to house Australian war brides (Australian women who had married American servicemen).
 After these women married an American they became stateless, losing their Australian citizenship but unable to acquire U. S. citizenship or legal rights as several years of residence in the U.S.A was required.
 This left many women in a very difficult position.

+The post-war reconstruction process heralded an era of rapid population growth in Queensland, leading to an acute shortage in housing.

+In 1946, there was pressure on the Queensland Government to take over the site but no decision was made so families took it upon themselves to occupy with vacant huts on the site.
+In February 1947, after a phone call from the Prime Minister to the Queensland Premier offering the site, the Queenland Government eventually agreed to take the site and have the Queensland Housing Commission convert to for accommodation.